Be Aware › Cougars

 - If you are aggressive enough the cougar will probably flee.

-If you have an encounter with aggressive wildlife, please alert the Utah Division of Wildlife Resources office near you.
+If you have an encounter with aggressive wildlife, please report it to the nearest Utah Division of Wildlife Resources office.
 If the encounter or sighting occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.